- 1 How much does it cost to get a CDL permit in Illinois?

 - 2 What disqualifies you from getting a CDL in Illinois?

-- 11 How do I get my CDL B in Illinois?
+- 11 How do I get a CLP in Illinois?

-- 12 What is a Class C license in Illinois?
+- 13 How do you get a non CDL Class C license in Illinois?

 How much does it cost to get a CDL permit in Illinois?